glippi/kataclism/README.md

 # 🥋⛩️ Kataclism

-Scaffolding for practicing code kata in JavaScript.
+Bootstrapper for practicing code kata in JavaScript.

 ## Directories:
 ```